Is There a Home Remedy for Vestibular Disease in Cats?

 What is Vestibular Disease in Cats?

 Vestibular disease in cats is a balance problem that arises from issues within your cat’s vestibular system.
 The body’s vestibular system has two parts: the peripheral vestibular system is located within the inner ear, and the central vestibular system in the brain.
-When functioning properly, it’s purpose is to help cats and other animals with balance, coordination, and orientation.
+When functioning properly, its purpose is to help cats and other animals with balance, coordination, and orientation.

 Signs of Vestibular Disease in Cats